flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

-And of course auto-scaling not only helps us to develop much faster, but also to provide a better and at the same time cheaper service to our customers as we really only use what we need.
+And of course auto-scaling not only helps us to develop much faster, but also to provide a better and at the same time cheaper service to our customers as we really only use what we need..

 As explained in the [last
 post](/2012/10/04/Switching-to-Amazon-EC2.html) EC2 helps us a lot in